LaxmiThamishetty/LaxmiThamishetty_Javascript_1/README.md

 # LaxmiThamishetty_Javascript_1

-In our Login username and  password we have to give admin as cerdenitals.
+If username and password is given as admin.Then we will go to login page.